 Is NADH Safe for Everyone & Does It Have Any Side Effects?

-NADH is considered safe when taken for shorter durations while keeping the dosage in the recommended range.
+NADH is considered safe for most adults when taken for shorter durations while keeping the dosage in the recommended range, though individuals with certain conditions like bipolar disorder, autoimmune diseases, or those who are pregnant should avoid supplementation.

-Regarding long-term safety, one study by Birkmayer et al. observed participants who took NADH for up to 2 years and found no significant adverse effects.(10)
+Regarding long-term safety, one study by Birkmayer et al. observed participants who took NADH for up to 2 years and found no significant adverse effects.(12)

 But still, more research is needed to fully establish the long-term effects of NADH supplementation.